census-instrumentation/opencensus-website/content/tracing/sampling/never.md

 ---

 ### Never sampler
-The Never sampler never returns a decision of False for any sampling decision
+The Never sampler always returns a decision of False for any sampling decision

 {{<tabs Go Java Python CplusPlus NodeJS>}}
 {{<highlight go>}}